mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Apache/index.md

 ---

 *  **httpd.conf File**
-   You cannot directly you httpd.conf file in MAMP PRO.
+   You cannot directly edit your httpd.conf file in MAMP PRO.
 You need to make custom configurations through your httpd.conf template file.
 More information on how to [configure your httpd template file](../../../Menu/File#edit_templates) can be found in our Menu > File section.

    ![MAMP](../../../Videos/MAMPtv.png) [MAMP PRO and httpd.conf, php.ini,                      my.cnf](https://www.youtube.com/watch?v=uh6s7uMCISU){:target="_blank"}